 Launched in 1998 by the Cornell Lab of Ornithology and National Audubon Society, the Great Backyard Bird Count was the first online citizen-science project to collect data on wild birds and to display results in near real-time.
 Since then, more than 100,000 people of all ages and walks of life have joined the four-day count each February to create an annual snapshot of the distribution and abundance of birds.

-We invite you to participate!
+We invite you to participate and help us count birds for science!
 Simply tally the numbers and kinds of birds you see for at least 15 minutes on one or more days of the count.
 You can count from any location, anywhere in the world!